diegomottadev/tetris-app/README.md

 ## Installation Guide

-To run the "pesitos" frontend on your computer, you'll need to install Node.js and a Node.js package manager like npm or Yarn.
+To run this project on your computer, you'll need to install Node.js and a Node.js package manager like npm or Yarn.
 Then, you can follow these steps to set up your development environment:

 ### Clone the project: